If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Child/young person and family consult

-• see the needs of te tamaiti in a holistic way with a focus on long-term outcomes
+• articulate the needs of each tamaiti or rangatahi in a holistic way with a focus on long-term outcomes

-• clearly articulate the risks and strengths of te tamaiti, their whānau and caregivers
+• clearly articulate the risks and strengths of te tamaiti or rangatahi, their whānau or family and caregivers

-• clearly identify what needs to change for te tamaiti or show what's working for them.
+• clearly identify what needs to change for te tamaiti or rangatahi or show what's working for them

-If possible, you should share both your Tuituia report and recommendations with the whānau or family — they have a right to know what you think and how you came to a particular conclusion or finding.
-Include their responses in your report.
+We should share our assessment report with te tamaiti or rangatahi and the whānau or family.
+They have a right to know what we think and how we came to our understanding and decisions.
+We include their responses in our report.

-Your completed Tuituia report must be approved by your supervisor.
+The completed assessment report must be approved by our supervisor.